-Twenty-five percent of the bad debt at Mary Washington Healthcare and 50% of the bad debt at Methodist Le Bonheur Healthcare involved candidates for free or discounted care who did not know about the available assistance programs.
-61 Even in Washington State, which has a comprehensive financial assistance mandate, the state's attorney general sued St. Joseph Hospital to stop such practices as failing to offer low-income patients applications for assistance and asking how much the patient could pay that day.
-62 Enforcement and accountability through community involvement, advocacy, and legislative and legal action are imperative to ensure the effectiveness of the financial assistance policies that do exist.
+Twenty-five percent of the bad debt at Mary Washington Healthcare and 50% of the bad debt at Methodist Le Bonheur Healthcare involved candidates for free or discounted care who did not know about the available assistance programs.70 Even in the state of

+Washington, which has a comprehensive financial assistance mandate, the state's attorney general sued St. Joseph Hospital to stop practices such as failing to offer low-income patients applications for assistance and asking how much the patient could pay that day.71 Enforcement and accountability through community involvement, advocacy, and legislative and legal action are imperative to ensure the effectiveness of the financial assistance policies that do exist.